biomchen/redistricting-sentiment/README.md

 **Fig. 2** Example of the interactive map of sentiments among different school districts.

 ## **Data**
-The community feedbacks for the second-round proposals of new school districts were assembled in single pdf file that contains numerous tables stratching over 200-page long.
+The community feedbacks for the second-round proposals of new school districts were assembled in single pdf file that contains numerous tables stretching over 200-page long.
 The tables store feedbacks for elementary, middle, and high school districts of LOU area in Frederick County, MD.
 Each school district have tables for options A and B as well as some comments related but not specific to any option.
-I desginated those unspecific comments to option AB.
+I designated those unspecific comments to option AB.

 ## **Approach**
 In order scrape the data from the pdf file, I extract the comments and parse them into dataframe and stored them in a SQL database.
 To improve the efficiency of analyzing the data, I created `redistrict` module to scrape data, to perform exploratory data analyses and sentiment analyses, and to finally visualize the insights.